Reflections on imxrt-hal (2024)

 I’ve also needed DMA- and interrupt-driven I/O without the

-Rust.
+conveniences of async Rust.
 With today’s package, I can achieve

-that, and I can optimize my drivers for my non-async
+that, and I can optimize my drivers for my non-async runtime.

-Despite my personal preference, I still believe imxrt-hal
+Despite my personal preference, I still believe imxrt-hal should

 support the larger user group.
 Since we already have the low-level

-details, we have what we need to implement embedded-hal
+details, we have what we need to implement embedded-hal traits.

 Those implementations spin the CPU while waiting for I/O to complete.